thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 - Node F: [**Transform Script**](/docs/user-guide/rule-engine-2-0/transformation-nodes/#script-transformation-node) node.
     - Transform an original message into RPC reply message with customized data.
 - Node G: [**Filter Script**](/docs/user-guide/rule-engine-2-0/filter-nodes/#script-filter-node) node.
-    - This node will check if msgType of incoming message is **RPC message**.
+    - This node will check if msgType of the incoming message is an **RPC message**.
 - Node H: [**RPC call request**](/docs/user-guide/rule-engine-2-0/action-nodes/#rpc-call-request-node) node
     - This node takes the message payload and sends it as a response to the Message Originator.
 - Node I: **Rule Chain** node.